amokrunner/eslint-dirty/README.md

 # eslint-dirty
-Eslint on only dirty files (relative to git HEAD)
+Eslint on only dirty files (using git)

 ### With Install:
 ```